hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 <a href="javascript:window.open('/content/documentation/media/topology_kvm.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">HP Helion OpenStack architecture diagram for KVM network architecture.</a>(opens in a new window)

-You are responsible for providing the internal and external customer router and making sure the external, IPMI, and service networks are routed to/from the management network.
+You are responsible for providing the internal and external customer router and making sure the external, IPMI, and service networks are routed to and from the management network.

 **Notes:**